About Me

 The Constitution does not grant the nine unelected Members of this Court the unilateral authority to rewrite the Constitution to create new rights and liberties based on our own moral or policy views

 This is the usual strawman (straw-bro?) bullshit.
 There is no need to "rewrite" things here.
 "New" rights are not being created out of whole cloth.
-The right to choose allows individuals themselves to choose their own moral views, with clear religious liberty aspects, here.
+The right to choose allows individuals to choose their own moral views, with clear religious liberty aspects.
 The "policy views" are based on constitutional principles.
 There is a strong debate on what they are.
 But, it is not just justices relying on their "own" views.

 As I see it, the dispositive point in analyzing American history and tradition for purposes of the Fourteenth Amendment inquiry is that abortion was largely prohibited in most American States as of 1868 when the Fourteenth Amendment was ratified, and that abortion remained largely prohibited in most American States until Roe was decided in 1973.

-Abortion was legal in various ways during this time period.
+Abortion was legal in various ways during this period.
 Also, one reason why we have constitutional rights is to serve as checks against legislative violations.
-The Thirteenth and Fourteenth Amendments were ratified to override many current policies and the decades afterwards were filled with state laws that were later found to violate its terms.
+The Thirteenth and Fourteenth Amendments were ratified to override many current policies and the decades afterward were filled with state laws that were later found to violate its terms.

 Finally, why the laws were in place is a rather important matter.
 Medicine significantly developed.
 Times changed, and a growing understanding that women should have control of their own health care arose.
-Such things reflects other cases where courts determine that merely because something was illegal did not mean constitutional rights were not present.
+Such things reflect other cases where courts determine that merely because something was illegal did not mean constitutional rights were not present.

 The Court in Roe erroneously assigned itself the authority to decide a critically important moral and policy issue that the Constitution does not grant this Court the authority to decide.

 How?
 It can't just be that some disputed moral issue was involved.
-The courts (see Tocqueville) decide a range of greatly disputed moral issues.
+The courts (see Tocqueville) decide greatly disputed moral issues.
 How did it "distort" its role?
 How is Roe different, for instance, from Griswold Other than pointing out that Casey did not end the big debate, I see no ...
 NONE ... discussion about this.
 It's just his ipse dixit

 Be sure, tossing in his usual weasel, he has "deep and unyielding respect" for the Casey plurality.
 I'm sure you are quite supportive of your predecessor.
 Not sure how far Souter or O'Connor (if she was competent) would want to toss you though.